samuel-vieira/coffee_app/README.md

-# untitled
+# Coffee app

-A new Flutter project.
+A Flutter project Coffee shop app

 ## Getting Started

+A Flutter project to simulate a Coffee app and apply the new and recommended Flutter architecture.